Connect with others who understand.

 6. Do Your Research

-Read up on how different styles of exercise affect your blood glucose levels.
-For example, aerobic exercise such as biking or running can cause blood sugar levels to drop, whereas activities like lifting weights can cause sugar levels to rise rapidly.
+It’s important to learn how different styles of exercise affect your blood glucose levels.
+Aerobic exercise, such as biking or running, can cause blood sugar levels to drop.
+On the other hand, activities like lifting weights can cause sugar levels to rise rapidly.
 Knowing how different types of exercise will affect your blood sugar levels can help you decide how much insulin to take before and after exercising and how to eat around your exercise regimen without losing control of your diabetes.

 Managing Your Diabetes Medication